It’s important for residents in a nursing home or residential care facility to have regular visits from the people who are most important to them.

 You must wear a face mask when you are in communal areas.

-If you and the resident are fully vaccinated against COVID-19, you do not need to wear a face mask when you are alone together.
+If the resident prefers, you do not need to wear a face mask when you are alone together.
+This is safer if you both have had your first round of COVID-19 vaccine and your booster dose.

 You should still do all the other things to protect yourself and others from COVID-19.